meadow-811338_1280.jpeg

 About

-• My name is Stephen and I’ve been a Psychotherapist for 26 years, practicing Integrative Psychotherapy and Existential Analysis in Stepps, Glasgow, Scotland.
+• My name is Stephen and I’ve been a Psychotherapist for 27 years, practicing Integrative Psychotherapy and Existential Analysis in Stepps, Glasgow, Scotland.
 My practice is located about 4 miles northeast from the city centre.
 Stepps is a quiet, residential area with free, on-street parking.
-I provide a safe, comfortable in-person and online environment in which to meet, which allows us to focus on the work you want to do, with an assurance of complete privacy, sensitivity, and confidentiality.
+I provide a safe, comfortable in-person and online environment in which to meet, which allows us to focus on the work you want to do without distraction, with an assurance of complete privacy, sensitivity, and confidentiality.

-I’ve spent thousands of clinical hours with patients, psychotherapists, counsellors, psychiatrists, psychologists and other professionals in the workplace, and received many years of psychotherapy myself as part of my training requirements, as well as a person in need.
-I know what has been helpful and what hasn’t; what has engaged me and what has put me off, and this also informs my way of working, which you will find human, genuine, interactive, and to the point.
+Over the years I’ve spent thousands of clinical hours with patients, psychotherapists, counsellors, psychiatrists, psychologists and other professionals in the workplace, and received many years of psychotherapy myself as part of my training requirements, as well as a person in need.
+I know what has been helpful, and what hasn’t; what has engaged patients and what has put them off, and this experience also informs my way of working, which you will find human, unpretentious, interactive, and plain speaking.

 A man and a dog looking out the window together in a bright room.